Who We Are

-Kylie supports MapLight’s Deputy Director and development team by assisting with fundraising, project management, record keeping, and impact tracking.
-Before joining MapLight, she served as a Jesse M. Unruh Fellow in the California State Assembly and worked as a case administrator in the United States Court of Appeals for the Ninth Circuit.
-She received a B.A. in Political Science from the University of California, Irvine, where she graduated summa cum laude.
+Kylie tracks the impact of MapLight's work, writes grant reports, and drafts donor communications.
+Before joining MapLight, she served as a Jesse M. Unruh Fellow in the California State Assembly and worked in the United States Court of Appeals for the Ninth Circuit.
+She received a B.A. in Political Science from the University of California, Irvine.

 Hamsini leads MapLight's work to research and promote policies that reform the political process.
 She has previously worked with nonprofits focusing on fair trade and financial transparency.
 She received a B.A. with honors in Anthropology and International Studies from the University of Chicago and an M.A. in Anthropology from Columbia University.

 Preethi raises support for MapLight's work by sharing our efforts with foundations and individuals.
 Her previous experience includes working with community-based nonprofits focused on access to care and addressing social determinants of health in the Bay Area, St. Louis, and in Iganga, Uganda.
 Preethi holds a B.A. in Anthropology with a minor in Public Health from Washington University in St. Louis.
 She enjoys living a few blocks from the ocean and teaching chess.